 Originally the site was part of the Northam Brickworks and was declared a nature reserve in 1996.
 Fed by natural springs the lake was formed when the pit filled with water after it became disused.
 It’s now an excellent habitat for a wide range of wildlife.
-The reserve is currently managed by Peterborough City Council.
-A group called ‘Friends of Eye Green Nature Reserve‘ monitor the reserve, report any issues to the council and litter pick.
-The Parish Council also has formed a management committee that is dedicated to the nature reserve.
+The reserve is currently managed by the charity Froglife.
+The Parish Council has a management committee that is dedicated to the nature reserve and a group called ‘Friends of Eye Green Nature Reserve’ have their own Facebook page.

 You can find further information on the links below: